marievaucher/AutonomousArDrone/README.md

 # AutonomousArDrone

-implementation of a autonomous navigation system for Parrot ArDrone
+implementation of a autonomous navigation software for Parrot ArDrone

-Extended Kalman filter

-PID controller